Borrowing during vacations

 - Check which services and facilities you are entitled to use at each institution by contacting the library you wish to visit in advance.
 Most libraries will allow reference access for undergraduates.
 Postgraduates and staff may have borrowing rights.

-- For further information about access schemes and visiting other academic libraries please visit our using other libraries webpage.
+- For further information about access schemes and visiting other academic libraries please consult our Visiting Other Academic Libraries webpage.